Runner’s Knee: Causes, Treatment & Prevention — The Complete Guide

 Is runner’s knee the same as IT band syndrome?

 No. Runner’s knee (PFPS) causes pain behind or around the kneecap, while IT band syndrome causes pain on the outside of the knee.
 They have different mechanisms: PFPS is a patellar tracking issue, while ITBS is friction of the IT band over the lateral femoral condyle.
 I’ve had both — they feel very different.
+If you have confirmed that your outer knee pain is ITBS, wearing inherently stable daily trainers can make a huge difference — check out my expert, lab-tested guide to the best running shoes for IT band syndrome to keep your recovery on track.
 See my injury prevention guide for more on common running injuries.

 Will a knee brace fix runner’s knee?